edemartel/edemartel.github.com/_drafts/on-the-subject-of-military-ethics.md

 ### Why is this such a big deal?

-I guess I wouldn't care if it was supposed to be silly and over the top.
-I mean, _Doom_ never expected you to think it's high brow.
-But _Call of Duty_ desperately wants you to think it's something more complex than G.I.
-Joe.
-Maybe it was once, in _Call of Duty 4_, but since then it's little more than dumb popcorn entertainment, like those Michael Bay films.
+I'm not saying every game needs to be realistic.
+However, if you claim to be realistic, like _Battlefield_ does, then you also need to address the above points.
+If you don't want to, then drop the pretense and admit you're basically just doing _G.I.
+Joe: Gritty Edition_ or something.
+I mean, _Doom_ certainly never expected you to think it's high brow.
+Maybe CoD was once, in _Call of Duty 4_, but since then it's little more than dumb popcorn entertainment, like those Michael Bay films.

-Again, you might think it's not that important.
-But then, what is?
-In order to push this medium forward, we need to actually look at what we're doing wrong.

 In short, you can't have your cake and eat it.